alrocar/locked_screen/README.md

-This repo contains a shell script to monitor how I use my computer and improve my productivity.
+This repo contains a shell script (aa.sh) to monitor how I use my computer and improve my productivity.

 It contains two scripts:

 - aa.sh: To be executed as a daemon to collect traces
 - hr.py: To clock-in/clock-out to FactorialHR.
-I don't have access to my orgs authentication secrets so it uses Selenium to log in and get a cookie session for the API.
+I don't have access to my org authentication secrets so it uses Selenium to log in and get a cookie session for the API.

 I built this script for myself, I don't expect to work on any other computer than mine.
 You can try to tweak it to your needs if you want.